anagnostop/gio-research/content/post/2022-07-20-icml2022/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Aksay Aravamudan and Xi Zhang at ICML 2022 in Baltimore, MD."
+  caption: "Akshay Aravamudan and Xi Zhang at ICML 2022 in Baltimore, MD."
   focal_point: ""
   preview_only: false